wrumble/tddSplitter/README.md

-As part of the novoda NCU i am going to start an old project from scratch thats totally test driven, uses cloudkit instead of coredata and facebook invites to the 'Table' with live updates as people choose items to pay for.
+As part of the novoda NCU i am going to start an old project from scratch thats totally test driven, uses firebase instead of coredata and facebook invites to the 'Table' with live updates as people choose items to pay for.
 In swift 4 on xcode 9 beta.